 - Your friends are worried about you going on a date alone with a person known only from a chat room.

-- Almost all of your friends are from on-line activities and contacts.
+- Almost all your friends are from online activities and contacts.

-- Your romantic partner is distraught because you have replaced your sexual relationship with Internet pornography and online sex.
+- Your romantic partner is distraught because you have replaced your sexual relationship with Internet pornography and/or online sex.

-- Generating a behavior modification plan, such as setting a timer for usage, planning a daily schedule, keeping a log of moods when going online, matching time spent online with time spent socializing face to face and taking part in non-computer related activities.
+- Creating a behavior modification plan, such as setting a timer for usage, planning a daily schedule, keeping a log of moods when online, matching time spent online with time spent socializing face-to-face, and taking part in non-computer related activities.

-- Focusing on other areas for needed skill enhancement, such as problem solving, assertiveness, social skills, overcoming shyness, and anger control.
+- Focusing on other areas for skill enhancement, such as problem solving, assertiveness, social skills, overcoming shyness and anger control.

 - Assessing for other disorders like depression or anxiety that may need medical treatment.

-- Assistance in locating or forming a support group for other students who are trying to regain control over their computer use.
+- Assist in locating or forming a support group for other students who are trying to regain control over their computer use.

 - Be a good role model.
-Manage the computer use in your own life well.
+Manage the computer use in your own life.

-- Introduce them to some other people who handle their computer use sensibly.
+- Introduce them to other people who handle their computer use sensibly.

-- Get them involved in some non-computer related fun.
+- Get them involved in non-computer related fun.

-- Talk to your friends about your concerns with their computer use.
+- Talk to your friend about your concerns.

 - Support their desire for change if they think they have a problem.